Claiming for Personal Injury in Singapore: Procedure and Claim Amounts

 What are the Damages I can Claim?

-In this regard, you can claim two forms of damages – general damages and special damages.
+Generally, you can claim two forms of damages:

 You may also be awarded punitive damages and costs to cover your legal fees.